Public Interest Student Relief

-Creighton Financial Aid Office – Paula Kohles in the Financial Aid Office is available to provide advice to alumni regarding Income-Based Repayment (IBR) and Public Service Loan Forgiveness (PSLF) Programs, as well as other repayment options.
+Creighton Financial Aid Office – Dean Obenauer in the Financial Aid Office is available to provide advice to alumni regarding Income-Based Repayment (IBR) and Public Service Loan Forgiveness (PSLF) Programs, as well as other repayment options.
 Although IBR and PSLF are available only for federal student loans, they can help make monthly student loan payments more manageable.
-Paula can be reached at firstname.lastname@example.org or 402-280-2351.
+Contact Dean at email@example.com or 402-280-2731.

-Equal Justice Works - The EJW website contains wonderful resources that discuss student debt relief, including income-based repayment and public service loan forgiveness.
+Equal Justice Works (EJW) - The Equal Justice Works web site contains wonderful resources that discuss student debt relief, including income-based repayment and public service loan forgiveness.
 EJW offers regular webinars discussing both programs.

 IBRinfo.org - IBRinfo.org contains a plethora of information about the income-based repayment option, including a calculator useful for figuring monthly payments.

-Pay As You Earn (PAYE) - The Pay As You Earn Repayment Plan helps keep your monthly student loan payments affordable, and usually has the lowest monthly payment amount of the repayment plans that are based on your income.
+Pay As You Earn - The Pay As You Earn Repayment Plan helps keep your monthly student loan payments affordable, and usually has the lowest monthly payment amount of the repayment plans that are based on your income.
 If you need to make lower monthly payments, this plan may be for you.
-You also must be a new borrower as of Oct.
-1, 2007, and must have received a disbursement of a Direct Loan on or after Oct.
-1, 2011.

 The Employee and Employer Guide to Public Service Loan Forgiveness - authored by Heather Jarvis and the ABA.